The things to look out for when checking your number plates.

 Legal spacing and correct fonts helps ANPR camera readability.
 Digits are commonly rearranged to look more like a name but doing this is illegal.

 Motorists can display a regional flag or green flash (zero-emission vehicles only) on the left-hand side of the number plate, along with its identifying name or letters.

 Great Britain or GB

 WALES or Wales

 You are not allowed to display any other flag or symbol, and these requirements only apply to vehicles registered in England, Scotland and Wales.
-For vehicles registered in Northern Ireland, the only symbol that can be displayed is the European logo.

 Finally, and most importantly, your number plate must show where it was made.
 This should be the name and postcode of the supplying outlet, the business details of where the plate was made.
 This should be displayed on the bottom centre of the plate.
 A number plate should also show who originally manufactured the parts (JEPSON) and that it is British Standard compliant (both shown bottom right of the plate).

 If your number plates do not meet these requirements, it means your number plates are illegal and you could fail your MOT test.

 Order them here or contact our friendly Customer Care team.